-As an assistant professor at King's College London's School of Security I am researching warfare below the threshold of war, looking at how particularly non-state actors contribute to a broadening and widening of the character of war in the 21st century.
+As an associate professor at King's College London's School of Security I am researching warfare below the threshold of war, looking at how particularly non-state actors contribute to a broadening and widening of the character of war in the 21st century.
 My geographic focus is on the Middle East and North Africa.

 Areas of Interest

 Civil-Military Relations and Security Sector Reform in the Middle East